Kankanaey people: Southern Kankanaey

 The Southern Kankana-eys have different types of houses among which are binang-iyan (box-like compartment on 4 posts 5 feet high), apa or inalpa (a temporary shelter smaller than bingang-iyan), inalteb (has a gabled roof and shorter eaves allowing for the installation of windows and other opening at the side), allao (a temporary built in the fields), at-ato or dap-ay (a clubhouse or dormitory for men, with a long, low gable-roofed structure with only a single door for entrance and exit), and ebgang or olog (equivalent to the at-ato, but for women).
-Men traditionally wear a G-string (wanes) around the waist and between the legs which is tightened at the back.
+Men traditionally wear a loincloth (wanes) around the waist and between the legs which is tightened at the back.
 Both ends hang loose at the front and back to provide additional cover.
-Men also wear a woven blanket for an upper garment and sometimes a headband, usually colored red like the G-string.
+Men also wear a woven blanket for an upper garment and sometimes a headband, usually colored red like the wanes.
 The women, on the other hand, wear a tapis, a skirt wrapped around to cover from the waist to the knees held together by a belt (bagket) or tucked in the upper edges usually color white with occasional dark blue color.
 As adornments, both men and women wear bead leglets, copper or shell earrings, and beads of copper coin.
-They also sport tattoos which serve as body ornaments and “garments”.
+They also sport tattoos which serve as body ornaments and "garments".

 Southern Kankana-eys are economically involved in hunting and foraging (their chief livelihood), wet rice and swidden farming, fishing, animal domestication, trade, mining, weaving and pottery in their day-to-day activities to meet their needs.
 The leadership structure is largely based on land ownership, thus the more well-off control the community's resources.
 The village elders (lallakay/dakay or amam-a) who act as arbiters and jurors have the duty to settlements between conflicting members of the community, facilitate discussion among the villagers concerning the welfare of the community and lead in the observance of rituals.
 They also practice trial by ordeal.
 Native priests (mansip-ok, manbunong, and mankotom) supervise rituals, read omens, heal the sick, and remember genealogies.

 Gold and copper mining is abundant in Mankayan.
 Ore veins are excavated, then crushed using a large flat stone (gai-dan).
 The gold is separated using a water trough (sabak and dayasan), then melted into gold cakes.

 Musical instruments include the tubular drum (solibao), brass or copper gongs (gangsa), Jew's harp (piwpiw), nose flute (kalaleng), and a bamboo-wood guitar (agaldang).

 There is no more pure Southern Kankana-ey culture because of culture change that modified the customs and traditions of the people.
 The socio-cultural changes are largely due to a combination of factors which include the change in the local government system when the Spaniards came, the introduction of Christianity, the education system that widened the perspective of the individuals of the community, and the encounters with different people and ways of life through trade and commerce.